+In all countries, the increase in divorce preceded or started at the same time as the increase in cohabitation.
+The increase in the TDR always occurred before the increase in the percent currently cohabiting among those in a couple, i.e. it increased to above 0.2 before the percent currently in cohabitation among those in a couple reached 10%, (although both increases seemed to have occurred simultaneously in Spain - see below).
+Nonetheless, the indicator for the percent ever divorced does not always have a straightforward relationship to the percent currently cohabiting.
+In addition, the magnitude of the change and relative timing of the trends are more evident in some countries than others.
+To assist in interpretation of these different patterns, we cluster the countries into four groups (Figures 1a-1d).
+Group A, which has experienced a large increase in the prevalence of divorce and cohabitation, provides the strongest evidence that divorce facilitated the increase in cohabitation.
+Group B is characterized by relatively low divorce and cohabitation, but the increase in divorce still appears to have occurred before the increase in cohabitation.
+Group C shows very steep increases in the TDR and high levels of divorce and cohabitation, but due to data limitations in earlier periods it is difficult to conclude definitively that divorce preceded cohabitation.
+Group D, however, shows a pattern that seems to be inconsistent with the hypothesis: divorce increased substantially throughout or at the end of the observation period, but the increase in cohabitation appears to have occurred before the increase in divorce and may have developed for other reasons.
+We now provide a more detailed description of the country trends in each group.

-In all countries, the increase in divorce preceded or started at the same time as the increase in cohabitation. he in some countries than otherswe cluster the countries into divorce rates were already quite high by the 1970s and steadily increased thereafter.
+Figure 1a (Group A) shows that divorce rates were already quite high by the 1970s and steadily increased thereafter.
 Cohabitation was initially low but then increased at a faster pace than divorce.
-For example, the graph for the United Kingdom (Figure 1a) shows an increase in the Total Divorce Rate over time, and the grey dots for the UK in 1970 and 1975, the only data available, suggest that divorce increased rapidly throughout the 1970s.
-The black dashed line, based on partnership histories from the British Household Panel Survey, show a similar pattern, with the percent of ever married women who ever experienced divorce already increasing in the late 1970s.
+For example, the graph for the United Kingdom shows an increase in the Total Divorce Rate over time, and the grey dots for the UK in 1970 and 1975, the only data available, suggest that divorce increased rapidly throughout the 1970s.
+This increase coincided with the reform of divorce laws in England and Wales (1971) and Scotland (1977), which allowed spouses to divorce by mutual consent and even entitled one spouse to divorce against the will of the other after five years of separation.
+The black dashed line, based on partnership histories from the British Household Panel Survey, show a similar pattern as the TDR, with the percent of ever married women who ever experienced divorce already increasing in the late 1970s.
 The percent of partnered women living in cohabitation started to increase only in the early 1980s (grey line), supporting the argument that the rise in divorce preceded the increase in cohabitation.
-Nonetheless, the percent of ever divorced women levelled off in the late 1980s, while the percent cohabiting continued to increase throughout the 1990s.
+Nonetheless, the percent of ever divorced women leveled off in the late 1980s, while the percent cohabiting continued to increase throughout the 1990s.
 The stabilization of divorce coupled with the increase in cohabitation may indicate that marriage is becoming more selective of stable relationships less likely to end in divorce (Beaujouan and Ní Bhrolcháin 2014, Berrington and Diamond 1999).